dbrekau/kubernetes-the-hard-way-hcloud/docs/04-certificate-authority.md

 Generate a certificate and private key for each Kubernetes worker node:

+> We need to fetch the private addresses from internal network here.
+As Hetzner is not providing a possibility to output this right now, we need to do this ugly thing fetching it via SSH and parse it.

 ```
 for instance in worker-0 worker-1 worker-2; do
 cat > ${instance}-csr.json <<EOF